aniketkumar7/Linked_List_in_C/README.md

 2. Implementation of Circular Linked List in C.

-3. Implementation of Doubly Linked List.
+3. Implementation of Doubly Linked List in C.

-4. Implementation of Doubly Circular Linked List.
+4. Implementation of Doubly Circular Linked List in C.